microsoft/kiota/docs/index.md

 has_children: true
 ---

-# Welcome to the Kiota API Client generator
+# Welcome to the Kiota

 Kiota is a command line tool for generating an API client to call any OpenAPI described API you are interested in.
 The goal is to eliminate the need to take a dependency on a different API SDK for every API that you need to call.
 Kiota API clients provide a strongly typed experience with all the features you expect from a high quality API SDK, but without having to learn a new library for every HTTP API.